 Parole, on the other hand, applies to individuals who have served part of their sentence in prison and are released early to complete the remainder of their sentence under community supervision.
 Parole is granted by a parole board, typically based on the inmate’s behavior in prison, evidence of rehabilitation, and risk assessment.
 Unlike probation, which avoids incarceration altogether, parole is contingent upon the successful completion of a portion of the original prison sentence.
 Parolees must also follow strict conditions and can face re-incarceration if they violate them.

-While probation is administered at the county level in New York, parole is a state function overseen by the Division of Parole.
-Probation aims to prevent incarceration, while parole helps facilitate the transition from prison back into the community.
+While probation is administered at the county level in New York, parole is a state function handled by the New York State Board of Parole within the Department of Corrections and Community Supervision (DOCCS).
+The Board makes release decisions and sets conditions; DOCCS’ Community Supervision division supervises people on parole.
 Both systems involve close monitoring and accountability but differ in their origin and purpose within the justice system.

 Early Discharge and Certificates of Relief